View all posts

 What is overcapitalisation and do I need to worry about it when buying a modular home?

 Overcapitalisation?
 Do you need to worry about it?
 Alternatively, is it just a pointless worry?
-This week, in our blog post, we’re taking a look at what overcapitalisation means, when you need to worry about it, and when you don't when building a modular home.How much does a modular home cost?
-Learn more in our Pricing Guide.
+This week, in our blog post, we’re taking a look at what overcapitalisation means, when you need to worry about it, and when you don't when building a modular home.Request our Pricing Guide

 WHAT DOES OVERCAPITALISATION MEAN?